mcombeau/minishell/README.md

   <img src="https://github.com/mcombeau/mcombeau/blob/main/42_badges/minishelle.png" alt="Minishell 42 project badge"/>
 </p>

-Minishell is a 42 school team project to create a basic shell program in C.
+Minishell is a 42 school team project to create a basic shell program in C. It implements redirections and pipes, as well as environment variable expansions and the `cd`, `echo`, `env`, `exit`, `export`, `pwd` and `unset` builtin commands.

 ## Status